Phileosopher/commonplace/money-2_debt.md

 Getting a high credit score is easy:

 1. Only have 1 credit card that reports to all 3 bureaus.
+Don't ever close old credit cards.
 2. Accrue less than 10% on that credit card routinely (e.g., refueling gasoline).
 3. Pay off the *entire* balance twice a month
 4. If you're ever performing multiple hard inquiries (e.g., [mortgage shopping](home-buy.md)), do it within a 14-day window to make it register as one hard check.